 Step 4: Create an elevator pitch.

-Recently my boss had me sit down and create 25, 50, and 100-word descriptions of Lucidpress for our enterprise accounts.
+Recently my boss had me sit down and create 25, 50, and 100-word descriptions of Lucidpress for our Business accounts.
 We dissected every single word, discussed the implications of certain phrases, took out any and all fluff, and got ourselves down to the very basics: this is what we are, this is what we do, this is why you (customers) want it.